aseriy/writings/crdb-views.md

 (3 rows)
 ```

-Logged in now as the `view_reader` user, I can `SELECT` from the view while the underlying tables remain unaccessible to me.
+After logging out and back in as the view_reader user, I can successfully SELECT from the view while the underlying tables remain inaccessible.

 ```sql
 > SELECT * FROM station_count_by_region;